tdung-verification/Audio_Equalizer/README.md

 ## Acknowledgments

 * University of Technology(VNU-HCM) for the course on Digital Signal Processing on FPGA.
-* ThS.
-Nguyễn Tuấn Hùng, the instructor of this course, for his guidance, troubleshooting support, and for providing detailed lab materials throughout the project.
+* **ThS.
+Nguyễn Tuấn Hùng**, the instructor of this course, for his guidance, troubleshooting support, and for providing detailed lab materials throughout the project.
-* 2 group members, Phương Hiển Long and Huỳnh Kiến Hào for their strong collaboration and contributions in designing, implementing, and testing various modules of the Audio Equalizer system.
+* 2 group members, **Phương Hiển Long** and **Huỳnh Kiến Hào** for their strong collaboration and contributions in designing, implementing, and testing various modules of the Audio Equalizer system.